 Introducing a variable pricing strategy is sometimes seen as a controversial business decision.
 Customers might find it unfair and choose other brands.

 Solution: Being transparent about real time pricing is the way to go.
 Customers appreciate honesty and freedom of choice.

 In order to implement surge pricing, companies need to constantly follow their competitors’ prices in real time.
 Data acquisition, especially large scale, is one of the main dynamic pricing challenges.

-Solution: Real-Time Crawler is a solution that allows gathering large-scale data even from the most challenging targets in real time.
+Solution: E-Commerce Scraper API is a solution that allows gathering large-scale data even from the most challenging targets in real time.
 This tool does not require any extra management or resources.